Sony Legacy released 'And I Love You So' Take 2 as another preview of the upcoming 'Sunset Boulevard' set.

 The Countdown is Over

-Taking place at Excel’s new Immerse LDN entertainment district, Elvis Evolution is a high- energy, high-tech homage that promised an unforgettable experience that would take visitors on a journey through Elvis’s rise to fame, from his humble beginnings in Tupelo to superstar musical icon.
+Taking place at Excel’s new Immerse LDN entertainment district, Elvis Evolution was marketed as a high- energy, high-tech homage that promised an unforgettable experience that would take visitors on a journey through Elvis’ rise to fame, from his humble beginnings in Tupelo to superstar musical icon.
 Visitors would witness major milestones in the singer’s extraordinary career, such as some of his most memorable performances.

 The experience finale was Elvis’ iconic ’68 special performance that captures the drama and triumph of what is described by many as the ‘greatest rock performance of all time’.

-Through a partnership with Elvis Presley Enterprises and Authentic Brands Group, the custodians of the Elvis Presley estate, Layered Reality has been granted access to thousands of Elvis’s personal photos and hours of the star’s home-video archive, using state of the art technology to bring the musical icon to life.
+Layered Reality stated that through a partnership with Elvis Presley Enterprises and Authentic Brands Group, the custodians of the Elvis Presley estate, the production team has been granted access to thousands of Elvis’s personal photos and hours of the star’s home-video archive, using state of the art technology to bring the musical icon to life.

 London welcomed a new experience dedicated to the King of rock n’ roll this week as Elvis Evolution has officially opened its doors at the ExCeL’s waterfront in London, and it wasn’t quite what we were expecting.